October 24, 2020 Roberto Puzzanghera0 comments

 OpenBoard window with

 zoom, its bottom is partially unavailable for about 50px.
 You can always put the toolbar at the top, but it's clearly a malfunction.
-I've only encountered this problem once and it doesn't seem like something well reproducible.
+I've only encountered this problem the very first time I runned zoom with the new feature and it doesn't seem like something well reproducible.

 apache clamav dkim dovecot ezmlm fail2ban hacks lamp letsencrypt linux linux-vserver lxc mariadb mediawiki mozilla mysql openboard owncloud patches php proftpd qmail qmailadmin rbl roundcube rsync sieve simscan slackware spamassassin spf ssh ssl surbl tcprules tex ucspi-tcp vpopmail vqadmin